New Zealand Library Association Inc.: Professional registration

 All those participating in the scheme must revalidate their registration every 3 years.
 This involves keeping a journal planner of continuing professional development as well as other activities that demonstrate they have kept their professional body of knowledge current.
 The journal planner is reviewed by an Employer or RLIANZA peer and then the Profession Registration Board before registration is renewed.

 Registered individuals are entitled to use the letters RLIANZA (Registered Member of the library and information profession).

 Differences from library associations in other countries

 LIANZA does not currently offer accreditation to academic institutions offering library and information studies degrees.
 Professional degrees and education in librarianship have been available in New Zealand since 1946, but the educational style of New Zealand library schools differs from that of North American library schools.

+Notable people

+Notable people associated with LIANZA include Penny Carnaby, president of LIANZA from 1999 to 2000, and honorary life member.
+University of Auckland librarian emeritus Janet Copsey is also a Fellow of LIANZA.